Is becoming rich and not having to worry about money is a dream of yours?

 This means that over time, you will grow your wealth.

-If you are serious about becoming rich, here are the investing posts you need to read.
+If you are serious about becoming rich, you need to read the investing posts I’ve written.

 From there, all that is left for you to do is to invest.
 You can go about this one of two ways: either DIY or hire someone.